lutraconsulting/mergin-docs/www/registration.md

 title: Registration and signing up to the Mergin service
 ---

 To start using the Mergin service, you need to sign up.
-You can sign up either through the [Mergin website](https://public.cloudmergin.com/) or from your mobile device using the [Input app](https://inputapp.io/en/).
+You can sign up either through the [Mergin website](https://public.cloudmergin.com/) or from your mobile device using the [Input app](https://inputapp.io/en/) (version 0.7.0 or later).

 When you register with the Mergin service, you will be automatically signed up as a free tier user with 100 MB of storage.
 To upgrade your account, see our [Subscription plans](https://help.cloudmergin.com/subscriptions).